coreos/docs/os/update-strategies.md

 [0123/220706:INFO:update_engine_client.cc(245)] Initiating update check and install.
 ```

-## Auto-Updates with a Maintenance Window
+## Auto-updates with a maintenance window

 Locksmith supports maintenance windows in addition to the reboot strategies mentioned earlier.
 Maintenance windows define a window of time during which a reboot can occur.
 These operate in addition to reboot strategies, so if the machine has a maintenance window and requires a reboot lock, the machine will only reboot when it has the lock during that window.